e1ixyz/ReportSystem/README.md

-# ReportSystem (Velocity)
+# ReportSystem (Velocity & Paper)

-ReportSystem is a full-featured player reporting and moderation workflow plugin for [Velocity](https://velocitypowered.com) proxy networks.
-It streamlines how staff capture incident reports, inspect live evidence, triage and resolve cases, and optionally integrate web views or Discord notifications—all while persisting data safely on the proxy.
+ReportSystem is a full-featured player reporting and moderation workflow plugin for both [Velocity](https://velocitypowered.com) proxy networks and standalone Paper/Spigot servers.
+A single shaded jar autodetects the host platform at runtime, so you can reuse the exact same configuration, storage backend, and workflows everywhere.
+The plugin streamlines how staff capture incident reports, inspect live evidence, triage and resolve cases, and optionally integrate web views or Discord notifications—all while persisting data safely.

 ## Feature Highlights

 - **Dynamic reporting UX** – `/report <type> <category> …` supports configurable report types/categories, automatic stacking of duplicate reports, and context-aware tab completion.
+- **One jar, two platforms** – drop the same build on a Velocity proxy or a Paper/Spigot server and the plugin wires commands, chat listeners, and schedulers automatically.
 - **Live evidence capture** – chat logs are buffered for every player and appended to open reports in real time, with HTML export and web viewer support when enabled.
 - **Staff consoles** – `/reports` (open queue) and `/reporthistory` (closed queue) expose pagination, filters, quick actions (claim, assign, close, reopen) and MiniMessage-powered UI components.
 - **Priority scoring** – a multi-factor system ranks open reports using stack count, recency decay, severity mappings, captured evidence, assignment state, aging, and SLA breaches. `/reports debug <id>` explains the exact score breakdown.
-- **Persistence & reload safety** – each report is stored atomically as YAML under the plugin data directory, allowing restarts without data loss. `/reports reload` hot-reloads config and updates command instances.
+- **Persistence & reload safety** – choose between the legacy YAML backend or a MySQL database for storing reports. `/reports reload` hot-reloads config and updates command instances (storage backend changes require a restart).
 - **Notifications** – staff receive in-game alerts with hover/click actions, and optional Discord webhook delivery occurs asynchronously.
 - **Optional built-in web server** – serve HTML chat logs through a small HTTP server with cookie-based auth or via any external web stack.